 Bankruptcy is probably what most people or individuals think of when they come into our office and want to file a bankruptcy.
 The way generally a chapter seven is or works is it’s a three month bankruptcy, which means basically in three months you get a bankruptcy discharge.
 Um, generally it will get rid of most of your debt.
 It does not get rid of some debt, um, like income, certain income taxes.
 It does not get rid of alimony.

-Um, we generally like our clients to file chapter seven bankruptcy because it’s the fastest path to get back to rebuilding your credit.
-Um, then, and then most chapter seven bankruptcy is most people are able to keep, uh, their assets, their home.
-Um, it’s only secured debt that they don’t pay for.
+We generally like our clients to file chapter seven bankruptcy because it’s the fastest path to get back to rebuilding your credit.
+Then most chapter seven bankruptcy is most people are able to keep, uh, their assets, their home.
+It’s only secured debt that they don’t pay for.
 Like if they’re not paying their mortgage, that they wouldn’t be able to keep it, or if they’re not paying their security car loan, that they would be able to keep it.
 But the good thing again, about filing chapter seven, bankruptcy is you get your discharge in a period of three months.
 The next type of bankruptcy that we file is a chapter 13.
 I’d say in our firm, we file somewhere of all the cases we file.
 We file about 20 or 30% chapter thirteens.
 And about 70, 80% of our cases are chapter seven.